Top 10 Countries with Most Gold Reserves

 Interesting Facts:

-India holds the 8th largest gold reserves in the world, with approximately 876.1 tonnes of gold maintained by the Reserve Bank of India.
-India has been actively accumulating gold reserves in recent years as part of its strategy to diversify foreign exchange holdings.
+India holds the 8th largest gold reserves in the world, with approximately 880.5 tonnes of gold maintained by the Reserve Bank of India.
+India has been actively accumulating gold reserves in recent years as part of its strategy to diversify foreign exchange holdings and repatriate gold held overseas.

 Key Facts:

-- Recent activity: India has been a net buyer of gold in recent years
+• Recent activity: India has been a net buyer of gold in recent years and continues to repatriate gold to domestic storage

 Interesting Facts: